 Ways to play this game today

--if you have an NES and a copy of this game, you can play that way -if you have it downloaded on wiishop you can play that way, but wiishop is closed in 2021, so you’d have to have it already downloaded like I do. -if you have a 3DS or wiiu, it’s available for 4.99$+tax, which I think is a good price for this game -it’s one of the 30 games available for the NES mini.
-But I wouldn’t buy it for this game alone (Which is how I played it for this review) -if you have a switch, it’s on NES online, but I wouldn’t buy it for this game alone.
+-If you have an original cartridge and an NES you can play that way -If you have it downloaded on Wiishop you can play that way, but you'd have to have it already downloaded like I do -Its available on 3ds and Wiiu Eshop for 4.99$ plus tax, which I think is a good price for this game. -its one of the 30 games available on the NES classic, but I wouldn't buy it for this game alone -Its available on NES online, but again I wouldn't buy it for this game alone.

 So what do you think?
 Do you agree or disagree?
-I’d love to hear your opinion!
-A ways that’s gonna be it for this one, happy gaming.
+I'd love to hear your thoughts in the comments!
+So that's gonna be all for this one and until next time, happy gaming.

 Source: Original link

-© Post "Giving my thoughts on every Mario game I own in chronological order: Super Mario Bros 2" for game Gaming News.
+© Post "Giving my thought on every Mario game I own: Super Mario Bros 3" for game Gaming News.